eltortillero/angular-workspaces-crashcourse/README.md

     To create our first app we run the next command: yarn nx g @nrwl/angular:app dashboard --routing=true
-    we select scss as our stylesheet preprocessor and we are ready to rock
+    we select scss as our stylesheet preprocessor and we are ready to rock To create the second app we run the next command;
+    yarn nx g @nrwl/angular:app client
+    this time a routing selection promp will come up we are gonna select no or false, and the styles preprocessor won't come up this time, this means that the first setted a default selected style preprocessor

 ## Adding capabilities to your workspace